-The generating units will be housed in a new purpose built power house at the Company's North Sound Road Power Plant and it is expected that these will be commissioned in June 2016.
+The generating units are housed in a new purpose built power house at the Company's North Sound Road Power Plant.
+The units were commissioned in May and June 2016.

-CUC has also secured the supply of 7.5 MW of temporary mobile generation following the retirement of 17.5 MW of generation in early 2014.
+As of June 2015, CUC secured the supply of 10 MW of temporary mobile generation capacity following the retirement of 17.5 MW of generation in early 2014 in accordance with the Generation Licence.
 This retirement relates to units 14 and 16 which exhausted their useful lives in accordance with the Company's Generation Licence.

-This temporary generation has ensured the continuity of supply until the installation of the firm capacity.
+This temporary generation had ensured the continuity of supply until the installation of the firm capacity.
 CUC understands that reliability of service is critical to Grand Cayman's continued growth and development.
 The Company continues to focus on maintaining and improving the level of service we offer to our customers.
+The temporary generating units were returned in June 2016.

-A licence fee of 1%, payable to the Government, is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month as a pass-through charge.
+A licence fee of 1%, payable to the Government, is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kilowatt-hours ("kWh") per month as a pass-through charge.
 In addition to the licence fee, a regulatory fee of $\frac{1}{2}$ of 1% is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month.